Boston ARTCC Mentor Program

 Overview

-All active members of the Boston ARTCC staff will be assigned a mentor to provide occasional evaluation and coaching.
+All new members of the Boston ARTCC staff will be assigned a mentor to provide occasional evaluation and coaching.
 In addition, these mentors will provide the training necessary for promotion to higher ratings.
 The training staff follows a set of syllabi and lesson plans to allow for a consistent and repeatable approach to training and evaluation.
 We use a "team teaching" style, utilizing multiple mentors per level, to allow for easier, regular access to mentors.

 Mentor Program

-While mentors are expected to be capable of working all positions within the Boston ARTCC, it is likely over time that they will develop specializations.
+While mentors are expected to be capable of working most positions within the Boston ARTCC, it is likely over time that they will develop specializations.
 As a student progresses through promotions, they are likely to be assigned to different mentors based on those specializations.

 Training Process